Lawrence G. Fritz was born at Marine City, MI on August 7,

 L.G.
 Fritz Posed With Fokker F-32, Date Unknown (Source: Underwood)

 At left, a photograph of Fritz standing in front of the port engine nacelle of a Fokker F-32.
 This photo is shared with us by friend of dmairfield.org, John Underwood.
 There is a photograph of an F-32 at aerofiles.com.
 It was a large and impressive aircraft for the time.
+Please direct your browser to NC334N on our Peterson Field Web site.

 This is a four-engined aircraft, two engines per nacelle.
 Note the twin-bladed propeller and cylinder arrangement of the pusher engine behind Fritz' left shoulder.
 The front engine, over his right shoulder, has a three-bladed propeller.